insidus341/insidus341/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running
+A step by step series of steps that tell you how to get a development environment running

 Optionally, you can run Debian10 in a Virtual Machine with VMWare Player 15